RustyBraze/VMS-module-calendar/README.md

 I also, have no clue what I am doing...
 I am learning as I go.

 **IMPORTANT** This is not production ready - at least for now

+<h1> THIS IS AN OPEN SOURCE PROJECT BUT NOT OPEN COLLABORATION PROJECT </h1>